-In accordance with an agreement entered into between NAMA and the NTMA in 2012, NAMA is required to post cash collateral with the NTMA under a collateral posting agreement (CPA).
+NAMA is required to post cash collateral with the NTMA under a collateral posting agreement (CPA) (as amended) entered into in 2012.
 The NTMA is the counterparty to all NAMA derivatives (other than those acquired from borrowers).
 The NTMA require cash to be placed with it as collateral to reduce the exposure it has to NAMA with regard to its derivative positions.
-At 30 June 2017, NAMA's derivative liability exposure was €3m as set out in Note 14.
+At 31 December 2017, NAMA's derivative liability exposure was $\leq 4.4m$ (Q3: $\leq 14.3m$) as set out in Note 14.

-12 Financial assets available for sale
+12 Available for sale financial assets